-Chinese activists from sailing to the Diaoyu/Senkaku Islands drew fierce backlash in the wake of a protest voyage staged in July by Taiwan's activists who were escorted by five Taiwan coast guard ships and returned safely after sailing within one nautical mile of the islands.67 Against this backdrop, the Chinese activists were permitted to set sail to and landed on the Diaoyu/Senkaku Islands on August 15.
-The Chinese landing was met with immediate pushback from Japanese activists who staged another landing on the islands.
+Chinese activists from sailing to the Diaoyu/Senkaku Islands drew fierce backlash in the wake of a protest voyage staged in July by Taiwan's activists who were escorted by five Taiwan coast guard ships and returned safely after sailing within one nautical mile of the islands.67 Against this backdrop, the Chinese activists were permitted to set sail to and landed on the Diaoyu/Senkaku immediate pushback from Japanese activists who staged another landing on the islands.

-Diaoyu/Senkaku The nationalization generated profound implications for the maritime security landscape in Northeast Asia.
-China seized this opportunity to routinize the intermittent presence of its government vessels in the Diaoyu/Senkaku territorial sea, creating a "new normal" that effectively compromised Japan's administrative control over the area.68 The Chinese and Japanese militaries were also brought to operate in close proximity, considerably raising the risk of miscalculation and incidents.69 In facing the growing graychallenges, open reaffirmation zone of the Diaoyu/Senkaku coverage by the U.S.-Japan security treaty has since become part of the standard lexicon of successive U.S. presidents when articulating their Japan policies.70 considered as "key triggers" in that their actions-intentionally nationalization generated profound or inadvertently-significantly increase the salience of the disputes and inflame accumulated tensions, prompting central authorities to Asia.
-China seized this opportunity respond quickly.
-Second, in protracted conflicts over maritime territories and boundary delimitation, tit-forpresence of its government vessels tat dynamics are ever-present. in the Diaoyu/Senkaku territorial All claimants have been initiators and responders.
-Third, the United States is a key third party as Washington is often dragged into a Sino-Japanese crisis and caught between its two allies.
-Last, initiatives taken by subnational or nonstate actors can be counterproductive by provoking precisely the reactions that such initiatives are intended to prevent.
+Diaoyu/Senkaku generated profound implications for the maritime security landscape in Northeast Asia.
+China seized this opportunity to routinize the intermittent presence of its government vessels in the Diaoyu/Senkaku territorial sea, creating a "new normal" that effectively compromised Japan's administrative control over the area.
+68 The Chinese and Japanese militaries were also brought to operate in close proximity, considerably raising the risk of miscalculation and incidents.69 In facing the growing graychallenges, open reaffirmation Diaoyu/Senkaku coverage by the U.S.-Japan security treaty has since become part of the standard lexicon of successive U.S. presidents when articulating their Japan implications for the maritime security landscape in Northeast to routinize the intermittent presence of its government vessels in the Diaoyu/Senkaku territorial sea, creating a 'new normal'..."